-Performance results, also with regard to the STROKESTOP data set, for other choices of category sets for AF indication can be provided by Cardiolund on request.
-Cardiolund has also performed an additional performance assessment of the ECG Parser with regard to categorisation of recordings into the 12 categories based on a sub-set of the STROKESTOP data set, and on additional clinical assessment.
+Performance results for other choices of category sets for AF indication can be provided by Cardiolund on request.
+Cardiolund has also performed an additional performance assessment of the ECG Parser regarding categorization of recordings into the 12 categories based on a sub-set of the STROKESTOP data set, and on additional clinical assessment.

 Clinical performance summary

-The performance of the algorithm depends to a large extent on the signal quality of the input signal and may therefore vary between different systems.
+The clinical performance of the ECG Parser depends to a large extent on the signal quality of the ECG recordings and may therefore vary between different systems.

 The ECG Parser has the following documented clinical performance:

 The AF screening performance has been evaluated using the 80k signals in the STROKESTOP study measured using a handheld Zenicor ECG device.
 For this dataset, an AF sensitivity of 100% on a signal/patient level is achieved with a specificity of 88%.

-The categorisation performance has been evaluated using 4k signals measured using a handheld Zenicor ECG device.
-For this dataset, the categorisation has shown to be indicative of important clinical characteristics of the signal.
+The categorization performance has been evaluated using 4k signals measured using a handheld Zenicor ECG device.
+For this dataset, the categorization has shown to be indicative of important clinical characteristics of the signal.
 The performance is measured in terms of specificity exceeding 97% for all rhythm deviation categories.

 Integrating with a medical device

-The ECG Parser can be integrated with custom software and ECG recording hardware to form a ECG medical device system that provides automated interpretation of 1-12 lead ECGs.
+The ECG Parser can be integrated with custom software and ECG recording hardware to form a medical device system that provides automated interpretation of 1-12 lead ECGs.
 The ECG Parser can handle varying levels of signal quality, ranging from poor-quality single-lead ECGs acquired with mobile devices, to high-quality 12-lead recordings.

-The ECG Parser is is not a complete diagnostic software, neither is it intended for real-time applications, nor for interpretation of life-threatening cardiac diseases.
+The ECG Parser is is not a complete diagnostic software, neither is it intended for real-time applications, nor for interpretation of all life-threatening cardiac diseases.

-An ECG system that integrates the ECG Parser is typically classed as a Class IIa medical device on the MDD/MDR classification scale, and as Class B (Non-serious injury possible) on EN IEC 62304 classification scale.
+An ECG system that integrates the ECG Parser is typically classed as a Class IIa medical device on the EU MDR classification scale, and as Class B (Non-serious injury possible) on EN IEC 62304 classification scale.